S.K.D. Garden Design

 Increasing the insulation in all external and internal walls

-We were able to maximize the use solar panels by avoiding a pitch roof.
-These solar panels generate eight kilowatts, which cater for most of the energy needs of the house.
+We were able to maximize the use of solar panels by avoiding a pitched roof.
+These solar panels generate eight kilowatts, which cater to most of the energy needs of the house.
 We also installed a 20,000-litre rainwater tank under the front garden in order to irrigate the garden and provide water for the toilets.